civilKaos82/database-drill-many-to-many-schema-challenge/README.md

 # Schema Design: Many-to-many Schema

-##Learning Competencies

-* Design database schema from problem data
-* Model a one-to-many relationship in a relational database

 ##Summary

  Many-to-many relationships are relatively easy to understand, but slightly more complicated to implement.
 We recommend that you solve the one-to-many challenge before moving into